---

 Cloud Firestore stores data within "documents", which are contained within "collections", and documents can also contain

 collections.
 For example, we could store a list of our users documents within a "Users" collection.
-The `collection` method
+The `collection` function

 allows us to reference a collection within our code: